Guérande: Modern times

 During the 17th and 18th centuries, the city was transformed, with bourgeois houses in granite replacing the houses of the 15th and 16th centuries.
-In 1686, at the Saint-Aubin public place, a new building was built called Les Halles; which was notable for its large auditorium.
+In 1686, at the Saint-Aubin public place, a new building was built called Les Halles, which was notable for its large auditorium.
 These mansions and houses represent about 50% of the buildings still visible today in the sector called the intra muros.

 Chouannerie of 1815

 The Chouannerie was a royalist uprising or counter-revolution in twelve of the western départements of France, particularly in the provinces of Brittany and Maine, against the First Republic during the French Revolution.
-Fighting took place around Guerande on June and July 1815 between the Chouans who attacked the town and the Governments 65th Infantry Regiment that defended it.
-The 150 men from the 65th line infantry regiment, were entrenched behind the city walls and pushed back the Chouans without much difficulty.
+Fighting took place around Guerande on June and July 1815 between the Chouans who attacked the town and the Government's 65th Infantry Regiment that defended it.
+The 150 men from the 65th line infantry regiment were entrenched behind the city walls and pushed back the Chouans without much difficulty.